 - Off-Campus Examples: Buffalo Sabres, Boys & Girls Club, Customs & Border Protection, Niagara Falls Memorial Medical Center, Buffalo Philharmonic Orchestra, Shea's Performing Arts Center, The Buffalo News

 Volunteering is an easy way to increase your work or major related experience, especially if your schedule is too complicated for an internship or co-op.
 For more about research opportunities, click here.
-Opportunities relevant to your major may be available through your faculty, community, or the Learn and Serve Office on campus.
+Opportunities relevant to your major may be available through your faculty, community, or the IMPACT Office on campus.
 No special paperwork is necessary for volunteering, but students volunteering in the community should consider registering their hours with the Learn & Serve Office in Bailo Hall.